 }

-Next, we have two shell functions, start and stop; these contain the command ‘start-stop-daemon,’ which we use to do just that, starting and stopping the binary we want as a daemon.
+Next, we have two shell functions, start and stop, which we use to start and stop the binary we want to run.

-An additional function is called depend.
 The OpenRC user guide states, “A depend function declares the dependencies of this service script.
-All scripts must have start/stop/status functions, but defaults are provided and should be used unless you have a very strong reason not to use them.”
+All scripts must have start/stop/status functions[…]”

 #!/usr/bin/openrc-run